On the congruence kernel of isotropic groups over rings: Proof of the main theorem

-Therefore, it is enough to show that $T(B)$ is boundedly generated by the elements of $U_B(R)$ and $U_{B^-}(R)$.
+Therefore, it is enough to show that $T(R)$ is boundedly generated by the elements of $U_B(R)$ and $U_{B^-}(R)$.
 In what follows we use the terminology and notation of~\cite{PS-tind} and~\cite[Exp.
-XXVI]{SGA}.
+XXIV]{SGA3}.
 Let $R\to S$ is a connected Galois ring extension splitting the Dynkin scheme $\Dyn(G)$ of $G$.
-It is easy to see (e.g.~\cite[Proposition 1]{PS-tind}) that $T(R)$ is a product of maximal tori of the standard subgroups $H$ of $G$ of the form $\SL_{2,R}$, $\SU_{3,S/R}$ or $R_{S/R}(\SL_{2,S})$, corresponding to the distinct $\Gal(S/R)$-orbits of $\Dyn(G)$, or, in other words, to the simple relative roots $\alpha=\alpha(H)\in\Phi_B$.
+Then $T$ is a product of maximal tori of the standard subgroups $H$ of $G$ of the form $\SL_{2,R}$, $\SU_{3,S/R}$ or $R_{S/R}(\SL_{2,S})$, corresponding to the distinct $\Gal(S/R)$-orbits of $\Dyn(G)$, or, in other words, to the simple relative roots $\alpha=\alpha(H)\in\Phi_B$ (see e.g.~\cite[Proposition 1]{PS-tind}).
 Here $R_{S/R}(\SL_{2,S})$ denotes the Weil restriction of $\SL_{2,S}$ from $S$ to $R$, and $\SU_{3,S/R}$ stands for the group of type ${}^2A_2$ split by the extension $S/R$.
-For all three types of groups one readily sees that $H(R)$ is boundedly generated by the $R$-points of the unipotent radicals $U_{(\pm\alpha)}(R)$ of its opposite parabolic subgroups $B^\pm\cap H$.
+For all three types of groups one readily sees that every element of $H(R)$ is a product of $\le 9$ elements of $U_{(\pm\alpha)}(R)$, where $U_{(\pm\alpha)}$ are the unipotent radicals of opposite parabolic subgroups $B^\pm\cap H$.
 The corresponding formulas for $\SU_{3,S/R}$ can be found, for example, in~\cite[p.
 196]{Abe-twisted}. \end{proof}